hichemamb/react-challenge-191026/README.md

 It's a project which intended to list the members of HETIC's with them informations (firstname, name, email, promotion, description, skills ...)

 ## Features
-- Authentication to the app
+- Authentication to the app (register/login) + JWT
 - List all students
+- Filter students list by skill
+- Update profile informations
-- Update students informations
+- See students informations

 ## Design Model
 https://www.figma.com/file/yiRn3Gi2zOlZytGhdeJPd9/React-challenge?node-id=13%3A76